Skip to Content

 Real garnet has a highly saturated color; it always has some inclusions.
 It never has bubble inclusions.
 It is hard enough to scratch a piece of glass and withstand a knife.

-People usually think of garnet as a dark red gemstone, which is gathering dust in Grandmother’s jewelry box.
+People usually think of garnet as a dark red gemstone that gathers dust in Grandmother’s jewelry box.
 However, garnet has a rich palette of colors: greens that rival the best quality emeralds, oranges, pinkish oranges, and deeply saturated purplish reds similar to rubies.

 Real garnet has highly saturated colors (every color except blue).
 Natural stones have imperfections and crystal inclusions, which make them unique.
 Demantoid (green garnet) has special “horsetail” inclusions, which is a sign of real stone.
 Real garnets have no such bright fire as their synthetic analogs.